 Is CPT Code 99453 reimbursed per device or per patient?
 For example, if a patient has two devices that require two separate education and setup appointments, is reimbursement available for both sessions?

 CPT Code 99453 can only be reported once per patient per episode of care, regardless of how many devices are used to monitor the patient for that episode of care.
+You may bill this code only one time and only when the patient records 16 days of transmission in the initial or subsequent month.
 For purposes of RPM and CCRPM, an “episode of care” begins when the service is initiated and ends when targeted treatment goals are attained.
 If another device is used at some point for the same patient but relating to a different episode of care, setup and education for that device would be separately reimbursable.

 If a patient has multiple conditions, can we provide separate devices for each condition and receive reimbursement for the monitoring of each?